Click here for a 2 minute video demonstrating Checking In: CALMING KIDS ~ Checking-In

 The first step to helping children achieve mindfulness is to teach them to “check-in” with their bodies and minds.
 With younger children, ages preschool through third grade, it can prove extremely helpful to start with an introduction to body awareness.

 For children of all ages, CALMING KIDS approaches mindfulness with an exercise called “Checking In.”
 Children are encouraged to check in once or twice a day, especially when not feeling their happiest.
 They are taught to observe their postures and breath, which will help bring awareness to which emotions they’re feeling, and the kinds of thoughts that are coming to mind.
 In checking in, kids are learning how to get in touch with themselves and gain more control over how they express themselves.
-For a short anti bullying video tutorial on Checking In ~ click image aboveShare
+For a short video tutorial on Checking In ~ click link aboveShare